geerlapally-shravan-tech/Data-Engineering-Lab/Week-03-Reading-and-Writing-Files/Theory.md

 # Theory

-# Experiment No. 3
+# Experiment No. 4

-# Reading and Writing Files
+# Reading and Writing PostgreSQL Database Using Python

 ---

 # 1. Introduction

-Data is one of the most valuable resources in modern organizations.
-Every application stores and retrieves data from different sources such as text files, CSV files, JSON files, and databases.
-Before data can be analyzed or processed, it must first be read from its source and, after processing, written back to a file or database.
+In Data Engineering, databases are used to store, manage, and retrieve large volumes of structured data.
+Python can communicate with relational databases using database connectors, enabling developers to automate data storage and retrieval.

-Python provides powerful built-in libraries that make file handling simple and efficient.
-These libraries enable Data Engineers to work with structured and semi-structured data, automate ETL (Extract, Transform, Load) processes, and build reliable data pipelines.
+PostgreSQL is one of the most popular open-source Relational Database Management Systems (RDBMS).
+It is widely used in enterprise applications, cloud platforms, data warehouses, and ETL (Extract, Transform, Load) pipelines because of its reliability, scalability, and SQL compliance.

-In this experiment, students will learn how to read and write data using different file formats and PostgreSQL databases.
+Python communicates with PostgreSQL using the **psycopg2** library, which provides functions for establishing database connections, executing SQL statements, and retrieving query results.

 ---